Quick question: how do you determine strategic choices for your business?

 Most, if not all data silos, are created due to a lack of communication between various departments in an organization.
 For example, your marketing guys may be storing data on Google Drive while their colleagues in the sales department might be using Dropbox.
 This way, both teams may be unaware of where the other is storing their files.
 All this is while they are supposed to be working together in the first place.

 You can get rid of such isolated data by encouraging your employees to collaborate in cross-functional teams.
-Using good project management software is key to ensuring this.
+Using a good project management software is key to ensuring this.

 2. Unify technology platforms